michaeltelford/wgit/README.md

 **Extension Notes**:

-- It's recommended that URL's be mapped into `Wgit::Url` objects.
-Url's are treated as Strings when being inserted into the database.
+- It's recommended that URL's be mapped into `Wgit::Url` objects. `Wgit::Url`'s are treated as Strings when being inserted into the database.
-- A `Wgit::Document` extension once initialised will become a Document instance variable, meaning that it will be inserted into the Database if it's a primitive type e.g. `String`, `Array` etc. Plain ole Ruby objects won't be inserted.
+- A `Wgit::Document` extension (once initialised) will become a Document instance variable, meaning that the value will be inserted into the Database if it's a primitive type e.g. `String`, `Array` etc. Complex types e.g. Ruby objects won't be inserted.
+It's up to you to ensure the data you want inserted, can be inserted.
 - Once inserted into the Database, you can search a `Wgit::Document`'s extension attributes by updating the Database's *text search index*.
 See the [Database Example](#Database-Example) for more information.

 ## Caveats